taehun0530/taehun0530.github.io/about.md

 title: "THLee"
 ---
 <br>
 My name is <b>Taehun Lee</b> (<a href="/download/201911_THLee.pdf" download >résumé</a>), and I am a postdoctoral researcher in the Department of Materials Science and Engineering at Yonsei University, Korea under the supervision of Prof. Aloysius Soon.
-My research interest lies in the theoretical study and design of novel low-dimensional oxides on metal support for renewable applications, exploiting atomic theoretical surface characterization approaches.
-To date, I have co-authored 15 high-profile publications, ranking well within the top-tier scientific journals in chemistry, physics, and materials science.
+My research interest lies in the theoretical study and design of novel low-dimensional oxides (on metal support) at the realistic conditions (e.g., controlled growth conditions, solvation effects, and electrochemical environments) for renewable energy applications (e.g., water splitting reaction and CO<sub>2</sub> utilization).
+To date, I have co-authored 16 high-profile publications, ranking well within the top-tier scientific journals in chemistry, physics, and materials science.

 <figure style="margin: 0;">
         <center><img src="/images/taehunlee.jpg" width="320" hspace="0" vspace="10"></center>